UCL/TDMS/doc/developers.md

 The `tdms/tests/unit/benchmark_scripts` directory contains scripts that produce input data for the unit tests, or that provide benchmarks for the units that are tested.

-To generate the necessary test inputs: change into the `benchmark_scripts`
+To generate the necessary test inputs; change into the `benchmark_scripts` directory and run,

 ```{sh}
 matlab -nosplash -nodesktop -nodisplay -r setup_unit_tests